-The Quality Payment Program (QPP), created under the Medicare Access and CHIP Reauthorization Act of 2015, establishes new ways to reimburse clinicians for caring for Medicare patients, based on value not volume.
-Hospitals and affiliated cardiovascular professionals participating in ACC’s NCDR registries can take advantage of several tools and offerings to help in meeting QPP requirements.
+The Quality Payment Program (QPP), created under the Medicare Access and CHIP Reauthorization Act of 2015, establishes new ways to reimburse clinicians who treat Medicare patients, based on value rather than volume.
+Hospitals and affiliated cardiovascular professionals participating in ACC’s NCDR registries can take advantage of several tools and offerings to help meet QPP requirements.

 Don’t MIPS Out!

-The PINNACLE Registry® and Diabetes Collaborative Registry® provide powerful clinical insights to practices, easily capturing valuable data on coronary artery disease, hypertension, heart failure, atrial fibrillation and diabetes in the outpatient setting.
-Each registry has been approved as a Qualified Clinical Data Registry (QCDR) for the 2019 MIPS Program Year, offering participating practices a free and easy solution for MIPS reporting in 2019.
-Practices currently submitting data via the PINNACLE Registry and/or the Diabetes Collaborative Registry can choose to have the ACC submit their MIPS data to CMS for free.
-Practices also have the option of reporting as individual providers or at the group level.
-Learn more.
+- The PINNACLE Registry® and Diabetes Collaborative Registry® have been approved as a Qualified Clinical Data Registry (QCDR) for the 2019 MIPS Program Year, offering participating practices a free and easy solution to report MIPS data in 2019.
+Practices currently submitting data via the PINNACLE Registry and/or the Diabetes Collaborative Registry can choose to have the ACC submit MIPS data to CMS on their behalf for free.

 2019 MIPS Performance Year

 The 2019 MIPS performance year started Jan.
 1, 2019, and ends on Dec.
 31, 2019.
 Eligible clinicians are required to submit a full year of data on Quality measures and at minimum 90 continuous days of data for Promoting Interoperability and Improvement Activities.
 Health care providers will begin to receive payment adjustments in the form of incentives or penalties in 2021 for the 2019 MIPS program year.
 Not participating in MIPS in 2019 will result in an automatic payment adjustment of negative 7 percent in 2021.